sukritishuk/ML_ZoomCamp_Article/README.md

 From the plots above, we found that there was an increasing mean and standard deviation, indicating that our series was not stationary.
 However, to be more sure about stationarity or not for our Amazon time series we used the ADF test method as well as explained below.

+### Augmented Dicky-Fuller (ADF) Test:

-* **Augmented Dicky-Fuller (ADF) Test** - The ADF Test is one of the most common tests for stationarity and is based on the concept of unit root.
+The ADF Test is one of the most common tests for stationarity and is based on the concept of unit root.
 Null Hypothesis (H0) for this test states that the time series is non-stationary due to trend.
 If the null hypothesis is not rejected, the series is said to be non-stationary.
 The result object of the ADF test is a tuple with following key elements:

      * Zeroth element - **Test statistic** (the more negative this number is, the more likely that data is stationary)
      * Next element - **p-value** (if p-value < 0.05, we reject the H0 and assume our time series to be stationary)